yoav-klein/java-aws/terraform-eks/README.md

 $ test
 ```

-This will have the pod accessing the S3 bucket.
+If you get the content of the file that was uploaded to S3, this is SUCCESS!